 For flights within your own country, it's best to start looking for tickets around 1 to 3 months before you travel.
 At this time, prices are more stable, making it easier to snag the best deals.
 Be an early bird and set up price alerts so you get a notification when the best deal pops up.

 International flights are a whole different game!
-You should start searching for your flights between 2 to 8 months before your trip, giving you enough time to search for the best offers.
+You should start searching for your flights between 2 and 8 months before your trip, giving you enough time to search for the best offers.
 Airlines release international prices early on, so the earlier you start looking, the better.

 Early-morning or late-night flights are often less popular, so airlines discount them to fill up those seats.
 If you’re okay with odd-hour departures, you can usually get some nice discounts.
 Remember to check the cheapest time to book flights and see if those odd hours can save you some cash.